I enjoy inventing new dried flower petal mixes for use as natural wedding confetti

 If you would like to make your own natural petal confetti, many gardens contain rose bushes and lavender.
 Delphinium spires are readily available at the florist in season.
 Just bunch together half a dozen of any of these stems in an elastic band and hang upside down in your airing cupboard for at least a week.
 When dry, strip the petals from the stems, and mix to make a pretty dried flower confetti.
 Hydrangea heads can be dried at home too, but they need to be left standing in a vase half-filled with water until the water has gone and the petals are crispy.

 At this time of year there is increasing interest in yellows and oranges in confetti, to reflect autumnal shades, so why not try marigold dried flower petals or sunflower petal natural confetti, or a mixture of these combined with ivory delphinium petals.
 For an autumnal scheme including pinks, tiny heather grains are a good choice.

-Shopping links – Dried flower petals, confetti cones and more
+Shopping for dried flower petals, confetti cones and more

-In our dried flower shop we have a large range of natural confetti petals, as well as confetti baskets and confetti cones.
+In our dried flower shop daisyshopUK we have a large range of natural confetti petals, as well as glassine bags and confetti cones.
 I am always trying new products and making new confetti mixes, we have a wide range, also including co-ordinating natural wedding favours such as dried lavender bags.

 Related links – More posts on natural confetti – dried flower wedding makes

 Make a dried lavender wand – lovely for little bridesmaids